UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/50-Virtual Machine and DonkeyCar AI Simulator.md

 ## VMware setup

+When you install the VMware Player, you will be prompted on options for the install.
+As you go through the install wizard be sure that you:

 * Open VMware Player and select *Open a Virtual Machine*
   * You will be prompted to select an image to be added &mdash; select the image you downloaded with the ```.vmx``` extension